-Child Protection Case Conferences usually last between one and two hours but could be a bit longer if there are a number of children to discuss.
-You may be invited up to half an hour before the conference is expected to start in order to read reports.
-There may be a number of reports to read; please remember this time is for reading only rather than discussion.
-It is important to make the time to do this, and it is not fair on family members to be kept waiting while professionals read reports about them.
-Please allow plenty of time, as there are critical decisions to be made, and it is unhelpful if conference members arrive late or leave early.
+Child Protection Planning Meetings usually last between one and two hours but could be a bit longer if there are a number of children to discuss.
+A Report will be sent out in advance for you to read and prepare for the meeting.
+It is important to make the time to do this as there are critical decisions to be made, and it is unhelpful if professionals arrive late or leave early.
 However, attending for part is generally better than not attending at all, so if you have an insuperable difficulty, please let the Chair know as soon as possible.

-Do I need to prepare a written report even if I'm able to attend?
+Do I need to update the Social Worker beforehand even if I'm able to attend?

-Yes, you are asked to put something in writing if you possibly can.
-Initial case conferences often have to be called at short notice, but even so a written report should be prepared if possible.
+Yes, you are asked to contact the Social Worker with any relevant information.
 Taking the time to prepare this will give you the opportunity to go back over your and your agency's records to see if there is any other information that may add to an understanding of the child's circumstances.
 You should include positive factors you know about as well as concerns.
-Your report should clearly distinguish between fact, observation, allegation, opinion and matters proven in court.
+Your information should clearly distinguish between fact, observation, allegation, opinion and matters proven in court.

-Your report should be expressed in a non-judgemental way and will be shared with others attending the conference, including family members.
+Your information should be expressed in a non-judgemental way and will be shared with others attending the Planning Meeting, including family members.
 This is not a reason to omit material that may be relevant, or to minimise your concerns, but you should express yourself with accuracy and care, and be prepared to justify your opinions.
-Further guidance and a format for your report is in Appendix 7 (c) to (e) in Section 19 of the Shetland inter-agency Child Protection Procedures.
-A specific proforma for the use of GPs has been circulated separately to them and will be included in the next edition.
-The forms can be downloaded from CPC website for ease of completion but should be printed off and signed, not sent electronically.
-If in doubt, consult a more experienced colleague.